Alchemix USD (ALUSD) Hits Self Reported Market Capitalization of $237.96 Million

 The plan is for alUSD to be mintable from several stablecoins, but the protocol will initially only support DAI.
 The examples in the following sections for alUSD will apply to other al-Tokens in a near identical way.
 The dApp contains the following components: Vaults, Transmuter, Farming, and Treasury.”

-It is usually not currently possible to buy alternative cryptocurrencies such as Alchemix USD directly using US dollars.
-Investors seeking to acquire Alchemix USD should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Alchemix USD using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Alchemix USD directly using US dollars.
+Investors seeking to acquire Alchemix USD should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Alchemix USD using one of the exchanges listed above.

 Receive News & Updates for Alchemix USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Alchemix USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.